Friedrich Parrot: Conquest of Ararat

 After the Russo-Persian War of 1826–28, Mount Ararat came under Russian control by the terms of the Treaty of Turkmenchay.
 Parrot felt that the conditions were now right to reach the peak of the mountain.
 With a team of science and medical students, Parrot left Dorpat in April 1829 and traveled south to Russian Transcaucasia and Armenia to climb Ararat.
 The project received full approval from Tsar Nicholas I, who provided the expedition with a military escort.

 On the way to Russian Armenia, Parrot and his team split into two parts.
 Most of the team traveled to Mozdok, while Parrot, Maximilian Behaghel von Adlerskron, and the military escort Schütz traveled to the Manych River and the Kalmyk Steppe to conduct further research on the levels between the Black and Caspian Seas.
 The two teams reunited at Mozdok and moved south, first to Georgia, then to the Armenian Oblast.
 An outbreak of plague in Russian Armenia and the vicinity of Erivan (Yerevan) delayed the expedition and the team visited the eastern Georgian province of Kakheti until it subsided.
 They then traveled from Tiflis to Etchmaidzin, where Parrot met Khachatur Abovian, the future Armenian writer and national public figure.
 Parrot required a local guide and a translator for the expedition.
 The Armenian Catholicos Yeprem I assigned Abovian to these tasks.

-Accompanied by Abovian, Parrot and his team crossed the Arax River into the district of Surmali and headed to the Armenian village of Akhuri (modern Yenidoğan) situated on the northern slope of Ararat 1200 m above sea level.
+Accompanied by Abovian, Parrot and his team crossed the Arax River into the district of Surmalu and headed to the Armenian village of Akhuri (modern Yenidoğan) situated on the northern slope of Ararat 1200 m above sea level.
 Following the advice of Harutiun Alamdarian of Tiflis, they set up base camp at the Monastery of St. Hakob some 700 m higher, at an elevation of 1943 m.
 Parrot and Abovian were among the last travelers to visit Akhuri and the monastery before a disastrous earthquake completely buried both in May 1840.
 Their first attempt to climb the mountain, using the northeast slope, failed as a result of lack of warm clothing.

 Six days later, on the advice of Stepan Khojiants, the village chief of Akhuri, the ascent was attempted from the northwest side.
 After reaching an elevation of 16028 ft, they turned back because they did not reach the summit before sundown.
 Accompanied by Abovian, two Russian soldiers, and two Armenian villagers, Parrot reached the summit on the third attempt at 3:15 p.m. on 9 October 1829.
 Abovian dug a hole in the ice and erected a wooden cross facing north.
 He picked up a chunk of ice from the summit and carried it down with him in a bottle, considering the water holy.
 On 8 November, Parrot and Abovian climbed up Lesser Ararat.
 Parrot was impressed with Abovian's thirst for knowledge and, after the expedition, arranged for a Russian state scholarship for Abovian to study at the University of Dorpat in 1830.